kamilakesbi/kamilakesbi/README.md

 ### :man_technologist: About Me :

 Hi, I'm Kamil.
 I'm a data scientist / Machine Learning engineer currently working at Deezer.
-I recently graduated from the master Mathématiques, Vision, Apprentissage (MVA, ENS Paris Saclay).
+I graduated from the master Mathématiques, Vision, Apprentissage (MVA, ENS Paris Saclay) in 2022

 My main areas of interest are: